shaps80/Stack/README.md

 Read actions can occur anywhere, since those are not a concern.
 By forcing you to use a transaction block for all saves, Stack can provide better exception and error handling.
 In fact if you attempt to write to any context outside of a transaction block (even if you're not using Stack directly), an exception will be thrown, making it much easier to find threading issues in your project.

-There may be times however where you `read` on one thread but want to update on another.
-By using a `transaction` block, Stack will throw an exception so that you can update your code fast.
+Sometimes however you need to `read` on one thread but want to `write` on another.
+By adding objects to your `transaction` block, Stack will fetch new copies for you on the right thread.

+Still need to find a clean interface for doing this????????????????????????

+>Just make sure you do any updates inside the transaction, otherwise your changes won't persist.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Installation